|Semester 2 Credit Value:||10|

 (a) validity and reliability in the measurement of individual differences;

-(b) the major theories of individual differences (especially the five factor model of personality and theories of intelligence)
+(b) the major theories of individual differences

 (d) the relationships between individual differences, health and psychopathology